senthenastydynast2/Woggy/README.md

 Please note: Due to the vast amount of abbreviations, not all of them have been colored nor substituted with icons (for regional abbreviations).
 This is a work in progress, and I plan on constantly updating the abbreviation recoloring list for the sake of a beautiful, presentable display of definitions.

+There are also definitions which refer to a specific etimological meaning.
+For example, the word `AD` whose definition is: `prep. desus. a²`.
+The hypertext number refers to the 2nd meaning in the DRAE of the word "a".
+For the sake of brevity, we only include the first definition found for each word.
+And thus, it will not be possible to find the true meaning of the word in our dictionary for anything that refers to meanings 2 and up.
+For that, use the [DRAE!](https://dle.rae.es/).

 Below is an example of a word that is specific to Mexico, and as such, has an icon to represent it (words can have several regions, and sometimes several regions within the same country):

 <div align="center">